Date of Degree

 Copyright 2010 Atsushi Yahashiri

 Yahashiri, Atsushi.
-"Comparative investigations of H-transfer in dihydrofolate reductases from different families." dissertation, University of Iowa, 2010.
+"Comparative investigations of H-transfer in dihydrofolate reductases from different families."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.